fabianszyman/onMyWayToCoding/README.md

 # This repository will describe my way to Coding

+# My goal
-# My goald is to learn different programming approaches end be able to understand React.js, Next.js and write a portfolio website with a modern FE-Framework.
+is to learn different programming approaches end be able to understand React.js, Next.js and write a portfolio website with a modern FE-Framework.

 # To Do list:
 React Tutorials: